Motley Rice: Ahearn v. Fibreboard

 Fiberboard was an asbestos supplier near bankruptcy that attempted to negotiate a global settlement of the claims against it.
 The proposed settlement would have relied almost entirely on insurance claims.
 Before the settlement Fiberboard had unpaid debts of at least $1 billion and was facing about 50,000 asbestos injury suits.
 Fiberboard did not have enough cash ready to enter the Georgine settlement but decided to pursue the same type of arrangement on its own.
-Fiberboard first negotiated an inventory settlement with Ness Motley covering 20,000 asbestos claims.
+Fiberboard first negotiated an inventory settlement with Motley Rice predecessor Ness, Motley, Loadholt, Richardson & Poole (Ness Motley) covering 20,000 asbestos claims.
 This arrangement was later extended to 45,000 claims.
 Shockingly, the terms of the settlement required Ness Motley to recommend the same terms to any future claimants it might represent.
 A judge then appointed Ness Motley to negotiate on behalf of future claimants.

 Fibreboard and Ness Motley soon announced that they had reached a settlement that would cover all future claims.
 The judge certified the class within a month of appointing Ness Motley.
 Ness Motley thus simultaneously represented present and future claimants, an obvious conflict of interest.
 The proposed settlement would have divided up $500 million among at least 50,000 claimants and earn the firm a $167 million fee.
 Fibreboard's two main insurers were to contribute about $1.5 billion to a bankruptcy trust fund for future claimants with a very small $10 million from the defendant itself.
 Under this arrangement Fibreboard would have retained $230 to $300 million in value as a going concern.
 Unlike most other asbestos settlements no effort was made to ascertain the number of future claimants and what their financial needs may be.
 This settlement was later overturned on appeal.

+State attorneys general terminate opioid litigation contracts

+On October 16, 2025, Utah Attorney General Derek Brown terminated the state’s contract with Motley Rice to conduct the state’s opioid litigation.
+The firing came after a recent challenge in Utah federal court to have Motley Rice disqualified.
+Brought by pharmacy benefit manager OptumRx, the motion argued that Motley Rice’s simultaneous representation of state and private clients violated ethics rules.

+“Motley Rice’s lawyers obtained confidential government information about OptumRx while serving as government lawyers,” the filing stated, and that information “could be used to OptumRx’s material disadvantage in this litigation.”

+On October 23, 2025, Alaska followed other states in terminating its opioid litigation contract with Motley Rice claiming conflict of interest and confidentiality violations.
+In a letter to the firm, Alaska Attorney General Stephen Cox wrote that Motley Rice had failed to disclose its simultaneous representation of clients in other opioid litigation while representing Alaska.

+The letter stated that the Attorney General's office had "reason to believe that the firm may have shared confidential information obtained through its representation of the state.”

+Several years prior, in 2021, Montana Attorney General Austin Knudsen also terminated its contract with Motley Rice.